Threat Hunting vs Detection Engineering? The saga continues ⛵

 The Threat Hunting Pipeline

 Ahoy fellow Cyberscouts!
-It's been a couple of weeks since our last encounter when I introduced an example of
+It's been a couple of weeks since our last encounter when I introduced an

 Citrix Netscaler CVE-2023-3519 Hunt Mission Plan